Wallcreepers, Camargue & Provence

 A 7-day, single-centre, small group birdwatching tour to the south of France

 France Birding Tours with Limosa Holidays: Set yourself up for the spring with this delightful, small group birdwatching tour to the south of France.
-Watching for Wallcreeper, Eagle Owl and Alpine Accentor amid the beautiful limestone hills of Provence; Little Bustard, Pin-tailed Sandgrouse and Calandra Lark on the stony Crau; and Greater Flamingo, Glossy Ibis and Penduline Tit in one of Europe’s premier wetland sites - the Camargue.
-Chock full of excitements, this March birding tour to France offers a rewarding, out-of-season holiday.
-Led by Limosa’s David Fairhurst, making his 11th & 12th visits to the area.
+Looking for Wallcreeper, Eagle Owl and Alpine Accentor amid the beautiful limestone hills of Provence, Little Bustard, Pin-tailed Sandgrouse and Calandra Lark on the stony desert of La Crau and Greater Flamingo, Glossy Ibis and Penduline Tit in one of Europe’s premier wetland sites: the amazing Camargue.
+Chock full of excitements, this March birding tour to France offers a rewarding out-of-season holiday and is led by Limosa’s David Fairhurst making his 15th visit to the area.

 Tour Dates & Prices

 Tour Cost: 7 Days from £1795 excluding flights

 - Limosa Tour Leader

 - 6 nights accommodation in France, staying at a pleasant hotel on the outskirts of village of Fontvieille near Arles